sarpio/angular-externalize-configuration/README.md

     this.apiUrl = config.data.apiUrl!;
   }
 ```
+### 6. Final step.
-### 6. Now you can use `ng build` to generate finals code id `dist` folder.
+Now you can use `ng build` to generate finals code id `dist` folder.
 Folder includes app.config.json file which can be modified it terms of used values including link to rest api withour using `ng build`.